hm-lang/core/proposals/intro.md

 Enums provide a few extra additional properties for free as well, including the number of values that are enumerated via the method `count(): index`, the min and max values `min(): index`, `max(): index`, and some convenience methods on any instance of the enumeration.

-TODO: double check if this stuff makes sense if there are no static methods, and possible ways to get around this.  the problem is `enumName staticMethod()` looks like nested function calls, e.g., `enumName(staticMethod())`, which isn't right.  maybe we need to introduce `enumCount`, `enumMax`, and `enumMin` functions.

 ```
 Test := bool False